-There is a presenter led introduction (aprox 10 minutes), using planetarium software followed by a 25 min show ‘The Great planet Adventures’, and questions at the end.
+There is a presenter led introduction, approximately 10 minutes, using planetarium software followed by a 25 min film ‘The Great planet Adventures’, with questions at the end.

 Topics covered during the show include:

 - The movement of the Earth causing night/day and the seasons.

 - Stars as light sources compared with planets/moons reflecting light.